dev4press/gd-security-headers/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 == Changelog ==
+= 1.8 (2024.06.07) =
+* New: system requirements: PHP 7.4 or newer
+* New: tested with WordPress 6.4 to 6.6
+* New: strict transport security: extra value for 'preload' flag
+* Edit: updated list of permissions policy elements
+* Edit: updated permissions policy, Browsing Topics replacing FLoC
+* Edit: added more information for some settings
+* Edit: changes to default values for some settings
+* Edit: d4pLib 2.8.17

 = 1.7.1 (2023.10.29) =
 * Edit: improvements to the CSP logs panel input processing
 * Edit: improvements to the CSP logs panel arguments sanitization